SELF CARE FOR PARENTS

 So maybe it's time to ask yourself: What areas of your life are you willing to compromise on, so you can excel in others?

-So regardless of what happened on any given day, parent self care was prioritized...
-There was something in it for me.
+So regardless of what happened on any given day, parent self care came first...
+There was something in it for me every work day.
 And I felt like I was being true to myself.

 Now to do this, I obviously needed my husband to be home to cover me in case the kids woke up.
 He did weekday mornings from 6 until 6:45 and I covered his weekend mornings so he was free to go surfing.